pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.6.md

 ## Replacing IfLetStore with 'if let'

 The ``IfLetStore`` view was a helper for transforming a ``Store`` of optional state into a store of non-optional state so that it can be handed off to a child view.
+It is no longer needed when using the new observation tools, and so it is **soft-deprecated**.

 For example, if your feature's reducer looks roughly like this:

 ```swift